zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 </figure>

 :::note
-Both `__proto__` in Chrome and `<prototype>` in Firefox points to the Prototype object.
-They're just written differently in different browsers.
+Both `__proto__` in Chrome and `<prototype>` in Firefox points to the Prototype object, they're just written differently in different browsers.
 :::

 When you use `map`, JavaScript looks for `map` in the object itself.
-If `map` is not found, JavaScript tries to look for a Prototype.
+If `map` is not found, JavaScript will try to look for a Prototype.
 If JavaScript finds a prototype, it continues to search for `map` in that prototype.

-So the correct **definition for Prototype** is: **An object where instances can access** when they're trying to look for a property.
+So the correct **definition for Prototype** is: **An object that instances can access** when they're trying to look for a property.

 ## Prototype Chains

 Here’s what JavaScript does when you access a property:

-**Step 1**: JavaScript checks if the property available inside the object.
+**Step 1**: JavaScript checks if the property is available inside the object.
 If yes, JavaScript uses the property straight away.

 **Step 2**: If the property is NOT inside the object, JavaScript checks if there’s a Prototype available.
 If there is a Prototype, repeat Step 1 (and check if the property is inside the prototype).